trbKnl/dd-tiktok-harvard/doc/source/getting_started/creating-your-own-data-donation-task.md

 **The functions used in `process`**

-These are all the functions used in `process` together they make up `script.py`.
+These are all the functions used in `process` together they make up `script.py` (Click on the functions to expand)

 <details>
 <summary>extract_the_data_you_are_interested_in</summary>